AnotherPillow/tmxpy/README.md

 This library is fairly computer intensive, especially when rendering large maps.
 It is recommended to use a computer with decent specs when using this library.

+**Please note**: This library only supports files saved with the CSV encoding.

 ## Features

-- Rendering of TMX files to images (CSV encoding only)
+- Rendering of TMX files to images
 - Replacing specific warps with other warps
 - Changing tiles of a TMX file
+- Adding tilesets to a TMX file

 ## Installation